p19/p19.github.io/_posts/2021-02-11-Nicole-Aljoe.markdown

 <b>"Creole Testimonies in the Archives: Caribbean Female Slave Narratives and Revisions of Voice, Memory, and Metadata"</b>

-<b>Please [RSVP here if you plan to attend](https://forms.gle/kZedfkVxkKY9s32w6) and we will send you the Zoom link on November 11th.</b>
+<b>Please [RSVP here if you plan to attend](https://forms.gle/kZedfkVxkKY9s32w6) and we will send you the Zoom link on February 10th.</b>

 Nicole writes: